Exchange studies at Aalto University

 |0 (failed, won't appear in Aalto transcript)||F / FX|

 If you receive the grade 0 (failed), you have not passed the examination and you must take it again.
 If you receive 1, you have passed the test with the lowest grade.
 If your grade is 5, you have achieved the best grade.
 Some courses do not use number grading, but give only a "pass" or "fail" mark.
 A "pass" or "fail" mark cannot be converted into a numerical grade.
-The grading requirements of each course will be explained in the beginning of the course.
+The grading requirements of each course will be explained at the beginning of the course.

 Note!
 Failed courses will not appear on your Aalto transcript of records.